 Applicants who have completed more than the minimum published academic requirements in any program, including those who have completed one or more degrees, are advised that they must meet all published requirements and will be considered for admission to Year 1.
-Course exemption/ transfer credit for those entering Year 1 is considered only for the courses listed in the 'Course Exemptions' section of the calendar/website.
-Admitted students who have completed one or more years of a Pharmacy program at a recognized institution may be considered on a case-by-case basis for additional course exemptions, up to a maximum of 9.0 full-credit equivalents.
-Students granted course exemption will have a slightly reduced course load in the year(s) in which course exemption is granted; however, all students should expect that it will take 4 years to complete the PharmD program.
+All required subjects must be completed within 10 years of the year for which application is made.
+For those entering in September 2025 course exemption/ transfer credit is considered only for the courses listed in the 'Course Exemptions' section of the calendar/website.
+Those who have completed one or more years of a Pharmacy program at a recognized institution may be considered on a case-by-case basis for additional course exemptions, up to a maximum of 9.0 full-credit equivalents.
+Students granted course exemption will have a slightly reduced course load in the year(s) in which course exemption is granted; however, the total number of years of study is not reduced.